fbpx

 With traditional bariatric surgery, patients lose weight through non-invasive, laparoscopic techniques such as gastric sleeve or gastric bypass procedures.
 With non-surgical weight loss, patients lose weight through more gradual steps.
 A gastric balloon or endoscopic sleeve gastroplasty are a few examples that help shrink the size of the stomach.

 But other non-surgical bariatric weight loss choices don’t rely on foreign bodies or changes to your physiology.
 These options focus on lifestyle modifications, dietary changes, and behavior adjustments to promote healthy weight loss.
-And there are no risks of complications when you follow weight loss procedures without surgery
+And there are no risks of complications when you follow weight loss procedures without surgery.

 Bariatric Weight Loss Without Surgery